0install/0repo/README.md

 These are required:

-- The base URL for the feeds
+- `REPOSITORY_BASE_URL`: The base URL for the feeds
-- The base URL for the archives
-- GPG key to use for signing feeds
+- `GPG_SIGNING_KEY`: GPG key to use for signing feeds
+- `ARCHIVES_BASE_URL`: The base URL for the archives

 These are optional:

 - Command to upload feeds to web hosting
 - Command to upload archives to archive hosting
 - GPG keys of trusted contributors

+Finally, register this repository so that other tools can find it (you need to do this after setting `REPOSITORY_BASE_URL`):

+    $ 0repo register
+    Created new entry in /home/me/.config/0install.net/0repo/repositories.json:
+    http://example.com/: {"path": "/home/me/repositories/myrepo", "type": "local"}

 Importing pre-existing feeds